Towdium/JustEnoughCharacters/README.md

 ### Credits

-This repository contains a simplified version of pinyin4j as pinyin database.
+In versions before 3.0.0, this repository contained a simplified version of pinyin4j as pinyin database.
 Thanks a lot for their work.

-By the way, since pinyin4j uses GPL as its license, I have to use it in this project.
-Apologies for any inconvenience.
-Also, any implementation of pinyin database with looser license is welcomed as pull requests.
-Them I can move to looser licenses (LGPL possibly).
+In versions after 3.0.0, a new pinyin library is developed and used based on [terra pinyin][6].

 Have fun!